r0g3r0g3r/r0g3r0g3r/README.md

 - learning a new programming language per day or almost
 - looking to collaborate on community open source
 - ask me about anything or nothing
-- how to reach me: follow the white rabbit
+- how to search me: follow the white rabbit